 Since September 2007, we have been successfully running a House system, with all students split into five Houses.
 The Houses are all named after famous ships (Endeavour, Invincible, Triumph, Valiant and Victory) and each House is based as closely as possible in one geographic location in the academy.

-Each House is led by a Head of House and a Pastoral Manager, with the whole pastoral system in the academy coming under the leadership of one of our Assistant Vice Principals.
+Each House is led by a Senior Pastoral Manager and an Assistant Pastoral Manager, with the whole pastoral system in the academy coming under the leadership of one of our Assistant Vice Principals.

 There are fifteen tutor groups in each House, and the tutor groups within a House work closely together to develop their own ethos and learning environment.
 Each tutor group has their own tutor, and every House team has support staff, who are available to work more closely with students and to support tutors.